Pluggable Scaling via Provable Queries.

 We define and compare two models and the parameters which govern them.
 Ethereum’s production cluster is taken as a base for calculations, this can with a change of parameters can be extrapolated to any other protocol.

 The model simulates transaction flows using poisson distribution to map how many transactions enter the cluster.
 Adjustments include a flow rate & elasticity constant; implying if the rate is high, the amount of new transactions added to the cluster will reduce.
-Transaction fee & gas consumed are modelled using an exponential and log-normal distribution respectively.
+Transaction fee & gas consumed are modeled using an exponential and log-normal distribution respectively.
 Further details can be found in the repo.

 Single cluster configuration is equivalent to the current Ethereum production deployment.
 All transactions go to a single mempool and from there so-called “miners”/”validators” (actually just potential cluster leaders) add them to a replication packet.